MchainNetwork/mchaincore-lib/docs/index.md

 ## Principles

-MarbellaChain is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the MarbellaChain network allows for highly resilient MarbellaChain infrastructure, and the developer community needs reliable, open-source tools to implement MarbellaChain apps and services.
-MarbellaChaincore provides a reliable API for JavaScript apps that need to interface with MarbellaChain.
+Mchain is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Mchain network allows for highly resilient Mchain infrastructure, and the developer community needs reliable, open-source tools to implement Mchain apps and services.
+Mchaincore provides a reliable API for JavaScript apps that need to interface with Mchain.

 # Documentation Index